 Thank you for your interest in the U.S. Service Academies.
 As your 10th District Representative in the U.S. House of Representatives, each year I have the privilege of nominating a limited number of people to four of the five service academies.
 The honor of attending a service academy comes with an obligation and commitment to serve in the military for a minimum of five years upon graduation.
 For more information on Military Academy Nominations, please review the frequently asked questions below.
 Best wishes to you as you pursue your goal of attending one of the U.S. Service Academies and serving our country.

-To request a Military Academy Nomination please complete the PDF form below and return it to my York Office.
-The York Office address is as follows:
+To request a Military Academy Nomination please complete the PDF form below and return it to my office.

 MILITARY ACADEMY NOMINATIONS - FAQ